What is a Social Security Number - SSN?

 • I-94 form (you receive instructions from us; the site where you fill in the information on entering and leaving the USA.
 When you fill in the date of entry, you print that completed form).

 Remember that it is necessary to contact the agency in the USA within 48 hours after arriving in the country.
 Until the agency registers you, you do not have a valid status and your application for SSN cannot be processed.
-Delayed registration with the U.S. Sponsorship Agency may delay obtaining an SSN.
+Delayed registration with the US Sponsorship Agency may delay obtaining an SSN.